 “There is an art and science to pairing people.
 I am a relationship specialist who creates, constructs, restores and renovates connection.
 I simplify dating, marriage and commitment obstacles by changing perspectives.
 I design relationship maps for your journey, in a territory where there are none.
-If you are
+Are you

-- or part of a disconnected couple with a hope to re-connect,
+- or part of a disconnected couple with a hope to restore intimacy?

 there is a solution for you.”